 Description of Best Practices

-Encourage young girls of different ages and with diverse social identities to consider STEM subjects and career paths by exposing them to technical jobs and routines, overcoming stereotypes through playful activities that may include targeted outreach activities, communication efforts, campaigns, and presentations such as:
+Encourage young girls of different ages to consider STEM subjects and career paths by exposing them to technical jobs and routines, overcoming stereotypes through playful activities that may include targeted outreach activities, communication efforts, campaigns, and presentations such as:

 - Send both female and male managers to kindergartens, primary/ secondary schools, and universities, led by strong female role models, to spark young girls’ interest in STEM subjects and professions